A beautiful layout and expressive headers on a resume aren't enough to draw a recruiter’s attention. What will earn you the interview?

 If we put the correct focus on the right words, we really can help ourselves to stand out by using points that are impactful and send a message of achievement.

-If you need a job, you need to impress and catch the attention of the recruiter with effective and attention grabbing vocabulary.
+If you need to find a job fast, you need to impress and catch the attention of the recruiter with effective and attention-grabbing vocabulary.
+The words you use paint a picture of your value before you ever speak to the hiring manager--shouldn't you use the best words you can?